 4. Bush Cinquefoil (zones 3 – 7)

-As deer resistant shrubs go, there might not be any better at producing beauty thought its entire blooming season.
+As deer-resistant shrubs go, there might not be any better at producing beauty through its entire blooming season.
 From June through September you can expect saucer-sized blooms.
-Deer, rabbits and other pests will ignore cinquefoil shrubbery in search of more palatable offerings.
+Deer, rabbits, and other pests will ignore cinquefoil shrubbery in search of more palatable offerings.
 Lemon Gem is a variety that makes excellent ground cover and hedges.

 5. Beautyberry (zones 5 – 10)

-Expect magenta colored berries that bloom from fall to winter.
+Expect magenta-colored berries that bloom from fall to winter.
 Additionally, beauty berries are deer resistant shrubs that attract more than three dozen different species of birds.
-Flowers appear in lavender or pink colorations from about June to August, and this is a low maintenance plant which is very easy to grow.
+Flowers appear in lavender or pink colorations from about June to August, and this is a low-maintenance plant that is very easy to grow.
 Stems are not as densely packed as some of the other plants on this list.

 Just a few beautyberry bushes can take up quite a lot of space, as they can grow as high and wide as 10 feet.
 This deer proof shrub grows rather quickly and seemingly overnight.
 You should expect 12 inches to 24 inches of vertical growth per year.
 Beautyberries grow best when they receive a minimum of 4 hours of direct sunlight every day.